-4 Naming Residential and Commercial Buildings
+Residential & Commercial Buildings

 - 4.1 New residential or commercial buildings will be numbered as previously outlined in this policy.
 The accurate naming of residential and commercial buildings is imperative to the efficient and effective response of emergency services in an emergency situation.
-Owners/landlords wishing to add a name to a building must make an application to the district council.
-The Council will have high regard to emergency services when determining residential and commercial naming applications. - 4.2 New residential or commercial buildings will be numbered as per Section 3 of this policy.
-Numbering of buildings provides the emergency services with an accurate addressing point when responding to an emergency. - 4.3 Owners/Landlords wishing to add a name to a building must make application to the council. - 4.4-The naming of a building will not supersede the building number.
-The building Page 10 of 12 number will remain with the building to primarily assist the emergency services.

-- 4.54.4 Property names should not be difficult to pronounce, awkward to spell or contravene any aspect of the district council's public sector equality duty.; buildingnames should not normally start with 'The' or end with 's' if the 's' suggests a plural such as 'Barns': - 4.64.5 Property names should avoid using the name of the street they are addressed off and the words Place, Mews, Gardens or any other suffix that could make the name sound like a street name. - 4.74.6 Applications from commercial properties to include the business name will be determined on its own merits.
+Owners/landlords wishing to add a name to a building must make an application to the district council. - 4.2 The naming of a building will not supersede the building number.
+The building number will remain with the building to primarily assist the emergency services.
+Property names should not be difficult to pronounce, awkward to spell or contravene any aspect of the district council's public sector equality duty.
+Building names should not normally end with 's' if the 's' suggests a plural such as 'Barns'.
+Additionally, property names should avoid using the name of the street they are located on or include the words Place, Mews, Garden or any other suffix that could make the name sounds like a street name. - 4.3 Applications from commercial properties to include the business name will be determined on its own merits.
 The district council will place high emphasis on potential for duplicate businesses and ease of use for emergency services when determining an application.